rnjefferies/pixbag_logs/README.md

         python3 read_rosbag_to_multiple_csv.py

-- You can then run either:
+- You can then run any of the scripts:

+        python3 steering_reversal_rate.py
+        python3 throttle_reversal_rate.py
-        python3 input_device_reversal_rate.py
+        python3 vehicle_speed_reversal_rate.py

-    This will analyse the steering behaviour from the steering wheel/joystick.

-- Or run:

-        python3 wheel_reversal_rate.py
+        python3 vehicle_wheel_reversal_rate.py

-    Using the vehicle's wheel angle.

 - For plotting the reversals adjust the sample rate, cut-off frequency, and threshold (i.e., gap size) accordingly.
 Read the Markkula and Engström (2006) paper cited below for more details.